neo-project/docs/docs/en-us/gettingstarted/develop.md

 # Compiling a contract sample

-So far, we have learned how to build a private chain and connect nodes to the chain.
-The following section will focus on configuring environment, creating, compiling, deploying and invoking a Neo smart contract on the private chain using C# and Windows 10.

-We will complete the following tasks in this section:
+In this section we will complete the following tasks with C# and Windows 10:

 1. Install contract development environment
-2. Create a NEP17 contract project
+2. Create an NEP17 contract project
 3. Compile a contract

 ## Setting up development environment